 Today, we flit between digital channels driven by constant notifications and FOMO, (fear of missing out).
 We are always connected.
 We live life fast online.
 Our minds are perpetually being stimulated.
 Doing a digital detox is an option.
 But what do you do while detoxing?
 How else can you intentionally switch off and relax?
-Here’s some ideas.
+Here are some ideas.

 Meditation is a practice where you focus your mind on a single object, thought or activity.
 For example, many meditations focus on breathing.
 Sitting quietly in a comfortable position, breath slowly and gradually more deeply from your diaphragm.
 Calmly observe your inhalation and exhalation rhythm.
 As thoughts enter your mind, let them pass in and out, give them no attention.
 Return your focus to your breath.
 When meditating your mind is calm but not asleep.

-Meditation often also includes repetition of a mantra, a word or phrase, to aid staying focused.
+Meditation often also includes repetition of a mantra, a word or phrase, to aid in staying focused.
 Meditation originated in India, thousands of years ago.
 In Sanskrit, the ancient language of Hindu scripts, mantras are believed to be sacred utterances with spiritual powers.

 Mindfulness is similar to meditation.
 It is about giving heightened attention to the activity you are engaged in.
 It is a key tenet of Buddhism and has become an increasingly popular practice.
-Buddhism emphasizes the importance not to adding judgment to the thoughts that pass in and out of your mind, distracting your attention, as you work towards being more mindful.
+Buddhism emphasizes the importance of not adding judgment to the thoughts that pass in and out of your mind, distracting your attention, as you work towards being more mindful.
 Mindfulness is about being more present and focused on the now.
 Living more in the moment.
-It is the concept is at the heart of Eckhart Toll’s best selling novel ‘The Power of Now.’
+It is the concept is at the heart of Eckhart Toll’s best-selling novel ‘The Power of Now.’

 According to Scientific American, “MRI scans show that after an eight-week course of mindfulness practice, the region of the brain, associated with fear and emotion, our ‘fight or flight’ center, the amygdala, appears to shrink.
 Our body’s negative response to stress is reduced.